intel-analytics/ipex-llm/docs/docs/APIdocs/layers/optim/DistriOptimizer.md

 ### Validate your model in training
 Sometimes, people want to evaluate the model being trained with a seperated dataset.
-When model perform well on train dataset, but bad on validation dataset, we call the model is overfit or weak generalization.
+When model performs well on train dataset, but bad on validation dataset, we call the model is overfit or weak generalization.
 People may want to evaluate the model every serveral iterations or epochs.
 BigDL can easily do this by